TheOdinProject/curriculum/CONTRIBUTING.md

 1. Have a copy of the image you want to upload on your local machine.
 1. If it doesn’t already exist, create a directory with the same name in the same directory as the lesson you want to add an image to.
 1. If it doesn’t already exist, create an `imgs` directory inside of the directory you made in the previous step.
-1. Add your image to the directory you made in step 3, naming it the order it appears on the page starting from 00 (i.e. the second image in a lesson will be `01.png` (or whatever extension)).
+1. Add your image to the directory you made in step 3, naming it the order it appears on the page, starting from 00 (i.e. the second image in a lesson will be `01.png` (or whatever extension)).
 If replacing an image, just replace the appropriate image file.
 1. PR the addition of the image(s).
 Here is an [example PR](https://github.com/TheOdinProject/curriculum/pull/22421) where this process was followed.

 ### Creating Statically Links